 Administrators, faculty, and staff are issued keys to their respective offices and/or buildings.
 It is your responsibility to safeguard the keys issued to you.
-If you lose College keys it must be reported to Public Safety so an incident report can be filed.
+If you lose College keys it must be reported to Public Safety so an incident report can be filed and in some cases locks may have to be changed.
 All buildings are locked after scheduled classes or special events.
-During non-business hours, when the College is closed, entry to buildings is not allowed except with prior written authorization and approval by Department Chairperson.
+During non-business hours, when the College is closed, entry to buildings is not allowed except with prior written authorization from the Director of Public Safety and/or Senior College Administrator.